basp/nanibot/README.md

 been to be a library and definitely not a framework.
 As such it can hopefully be useful in a variety of scenarios.

+> Nanibot is *wannabe* OTP.
+It uses a lot of OTP stuff but the top level
+> is still unsupervised.
+The main reason for this is that it was unclear on
+> how the plugins (real functionality) would be implemented.
+Now that
+> `gen_event` came out on top we should have a pretty stable surface layer.
+>
+> We will be full OTP at some point though, that has always been the goal.

 ### nani
 The `nani` modules are part of the core bot.
 When considering only those modules even *bot* is an overstatement.
 Frankly it's a pretty basic Erlang